-The Unilin segment markets and sells laminate flooring products under the "Quick-Step®" and "Mohawk®" brands, which the Company believes are some of the leading brand names in the U.S. and European laminate industry.
+The Unilin segment markets and sells laminate and hardwood flooring products under the Quick-Step, Columbia Flooring, Century Flooring, and Universal Flooring brands.
+In addition, Unilin also sells laminate and hardwood flooring products under private label.
+The Company believes Quick-Step is one of the leading brand names in the U.S. and European flooring industry.